galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 time_estimation: 2H
 key_points:
 - We learnt that sequence comparison is a demanding problem and that there are several ways to approach it
-- We learnt how to run sequence comparisons in Galaxy with different levels of precision
-- Fine-grained and coarse-grained sequence comparison using GECKO and CHROMEISTER for smaller and larger sequences, respectively
+- We learnt how to run sequence comparisons in Galaxy with different levels of precision, particularly fine-grained and coarse-grained sequence comparison using GECKO and CHROMEISTER for smaller and larger sequences, respectively
 - We learnt how to post-process our comparison by extracting alignments, fine-tuning with multiple sequence alignment, detecting rearrangements, etc.
 requirements:
   -